 The prices and rents tell pretty much the same story.
 During the past decade, Seattle has frequently landed near or at the top of the list of major US cities for rising housing costs.
 Over the past four years, however, smaller cities all across the state have seen prices and rents rise far faster than Seattle’s.

-This geographic trend are mirrored in historically low apartment vacancy rates in almost all Washington counties excepting the four in the Puget Sound region centered around the Seattle metro.
+This geographic trends are mirrored in historically low apartment vacancy rates in almost all Washington counties excepting the four in the Puget Sound region centered around the Seattle metro.
 Vacancy rates of one percent or less have become common all over the state.

 Topping both the price and rent increase lists are Spokane (pop.
 222,000) and adjacent Spokane Valley (pop.
 101,000), located about as far away from Seattle as you can get in the state.
 But big increases also happened all over: prices in 25 of the 33 cities I tracked rose by 40 percent or more.